Nasi Lemak

 Do not use too much coconut milk or you will notice the fats clumping up in the rice once cooked, making it soggy instead of fluffy.

 A basic plate of nasi lemak consists of coconut milk rice, 'sambal', fried anchovies, slices of cucumber and a slice of fried or hard boiled egg.
 Additionally, curry chicken, squids sambal, fried fish, spiced fried chicken or chicken rendang may be added.
-The list could go on according to individual preferences.
-It is actually a wholesome meal by itself and often eaten throughout the day.
-Of course, do not forget the cup of teh tarik as it complements the dish fantastically.

-Ratio of water and rice
+Ratio of Water and Rice

 Many of you asked regarding the amount of water needed to cook the perfect pot of rice.
 In this recipe, we used a 2 to 1 (liquid to rice) ratio which means using 2 cups of liquid to 1 cup of rice.
 Ensure to get rid of all excess water after rinsing the rice before adding the required amount of liquid.